janeyziqinglin/janeyZiqingLin/README.md

 <div style="display: flex; align-items: center;">
   <h3 style="font-weight: bold; margin-right: 5px;">A passionate master student in CS </h3>
-  <p style="font-size: 80%;">I have gained extensive experience in developing full-stack web applications and working with various technologies.
+  <p style="font-size: 80%;">I have gained extensive experiences in developing full-stack web applications and working with various technologies.
 With a strong foundation in computer science and hands-on experience in developing full-stack applications, I am eager to apply my skills and knowledge to new and exciting projects in the field.
 I thrive in collaborative environments, and I am always enthusiastic about learning new technologies to enhance my expertise further.</p>
 </div>

 <div style="display: flex; justify-content: center;">